 Are you in Milan for Chinese New Year?
 Take the opportunity to discover one of the city's most famous symbols.

-In Rome, Chinese New Year 2025 will be celebrated from February 7th to 9th at the Nicola Calipari Gardens in Piazza Vittorio Emanuele II.
-The event, organised by the Chinese Community in Rome, features three days packed with cultural, recreational, and gastronomic activities
+In Rome, Chinese New Year 2026 will be celebrated on February 21st and 22nd at the Nicola Calipari Gardens (gardens of Piazza Vittorio Emanuele II).
+The event, organised by the Chinese Community in Rome, features two days packed with cultural, recreational, and gastronomic activities

 Starting at 9:00 AM and running until 10:00 PM, there will be meetings, dance and martial arts performances, games, music, workshops, tastings, and insights into Chinese culture and philosophy.

 As usual, Chinese New Year in Prato promises to be one of the most highly attended events by the Chinese community in Italy.
 February is filled with can't-miss events.
-The celebrations will go on for the whole month, with countless opportunities to explore China's millennia-old culture.
+The celebrations will go on for several days, with countless opportunities to explore China's millennia-old culture.

-The dragon and lion dance will fill the city with resounding colours on February 8th from 9:00 AM.
+The dragon and lion dance will fill the city with resounding colours on Sunday, February 22nd.

-The Chinese New Year coincides with the year's second full moon, occurring on the fifteenth day of the lunar cycle.
-The festivities last for 15 days, featuring a variety of traditional events and rituals, and conclude with the beautiful Lantern Festival, which is celebrated on February 12 this year.
+Chinese New Year coincides with the second full moon after the winter solstice, occurring on the fifteenth day of the lunar cycle.
+The festivities last for 15 days, featuring a variety of traditional events and rituals, and conclude with the beautiful Lantern Festival, which is celebrated on Tuesday, March 3, 2026, this year.

 During the two weeks of festivities, Chinese communities across Italy welcome the new year with a rich array of activities, from dragon and lion parades to fireworks, as well as performances, culinary events, and moments of prayer.